CatharsisFonts/Cormorant/README.md

 ###Cormorant typeface

 Cormorant is a free type family developed by Christian Thalmann ([Catharsis Fonts](https://www.myfonts.com/foundry/Catharsis_Fonts/)).
-For an illustrated presentation and description of the family, please visit [its Bēhance page](https://www.behance.net/gallery/28579883/Cormorant-an-open-source-display-font-family).
+For an illustrated presentation and description of the family, **please visit [its Bēhance page](https://www.behance.net/gallery/28579883/Cormorant-an-open-source-display-font-family)**.

-Cormorant is open source, and all its working files (in Glyphs format) are available from this repository.
+Cormorant is open source, and all its working files (in [Glyphs](https://glyphsapp.com/) format) are available from this repository.
 If you wish to work with Cormorant in a different font editor (which I wouldn't recommend), I can provide you with UFO versions of those files instead.

 Any feedback, bug reports, test results, and suggestions for additions are very welcome.
 You can contact me under `christian dot d dot thalmann at gmail dot com` or ping me on Twitter under `@CatharsisFonts`.

+If you like Cormorant, please help spread the word via the social media of your choice.
+You might also be interested in my other typefaces on [MyFonts](http://www.myfonts.com/foundry/Catharsis_Fonts/).

 ###Installation

-**If you wish to use the Cormorant type family on your computer, simply download [the ZIP file](https://github.com/CatharsisFonts/Cormorant/blob/master/Cormorant_OTF_Font_Family.zip), unpack it, and install the .otf files as appropriate for your operating system.**
+If you wish to use the Cormorant type family on your computer, simply download [this ZIP file](https://github.com/CatharsisFonts/Cormorant/blob/master/Cormorant_OTF_Font_Family.zip), unpack it, and install the .otf files as appropriate for your operating system.

-**If you wish to use the Cormorant type family on your website, please make use of the Google Fonts webfont directory.  _(This option is not yet available.)_**
+If you wish to use the Cormorant type family on your website, please make use of the Google Fonts webfont directory.  *(This option is not yet available.)*

 ###License and Download